When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 Brenda mentored me, still

-mentors me and, and, and where I
+mentors me and where I am today

-am today is attributed to a lot
+is attributed to a lot of what

-of what she shared with me.
+she shared with me.

 Some, you know, a mentor is